aanilgeo/ai-resume-analyzer-team3/README.md

      ```

 3. **Frontend Setup**:
-   - Navigate to the frontend directory:
+   - Open a new terminal and navigate to the frontend directory:
      ```bash
-     cd ../frontend
+     cd frontend
      ```
    - Install dependencies:
      ```bash